 - Quick Fire® Hardy Hydrangea: This Paniculata actually starts blooming a month earlier than her brethren…but will continue to bloom into the fall.
 Her blooms start out white, but turn to dark pink as time marches on.
 She’ll grow to be about 6’-8’ tall and wide.

 - Bobo® Hardy Hydrangea: I don’t have any Bobos® in my yard, but plan to make the space for some soon.
 But being small…only growing to 3’-4’ tall and wide…I won’t have to make that much room for this hydrangea munchkin.
 Their blooms start out white, but will end up being powdery pink by fall.

 - Fire Light™ Hardy Hydrangea: This lovely grows to be 5’-6’ tall and wide.
 Like most Paniculatas, these Fire Lights™ start out with white flowers, but as the name suggests, they turn a deep pink, almost red, in the fall.

 - Angel’s Blush® Hydrangea: Angel’s Blush® hydrangeas are another great choice for your yard…if you have the space, as they can grow to be 10’-12’ tall and 6’-8’ wide.
 They grow better in partial sun and like their Paniculata sisters, they have large clusters of flowers (some could be 10” long) on display from late summer into fall.
-As is the typical pattern, her flowers start out white…then turn to a rosy-red in the fall.
+As is the typical pattern, her flowers start out white…then change colors as she moves into fall…and this Angel blushes to a rosy-red hue.